shahil-92/realdrip-frontend/README.md

 	For development, you will only need Node.js installed on your environement.

 # Editor
-	Please use the appropriate Editorconfig plugin for your Editor.
-For ex- Visual Studio, Atom, Vim
+	Please use your favourite Editor and use appropriate config for your Editor.Editor like- VisualStudio code, Atom, Vim

 # Node
 	Node is really easy to install & now include NPM.
 You should be able to run the following command after the installation procedure below.